Sandeśarāsaka

 The manuscripts of the book were discovered in Jain libraries by Muni Jinavijaya.
 According to Muni Jinavijaya, the work was written before the conquest by Ghori in 1192, when Multan was still a major Hindu pilgrimage center.
-The manuscripts include Sanskrit explanations by a Jain scholar in Sam.
-1465.
+The manuscripts include Sanskrit explanations by a Jain scholar in Sammat 1465 (circa 1408–09 C.E.).

 Theme

 This epic poem is inspired by Meghaduta of Kalidasa.

 The author invoked God using an expression that combines Hindu and Muslim perspectives: